Paramount Arts Center: Early history

-In 2001, Mike Myers of Ashland reported that the original general contractor was Wade Gates of Ashland.
-Gates's secretary, Marie Duncan, provided this information.
+Closure and reopening

-The Paramount first opened on September 5, 1931, and closed forty years later in 1971.
+The theater closed in 1971 after forty years of operation.
 In 1972, the Greater Ashland Foundation (Foundation for the Tri-State Community), was created.
-Under the leadership of Ashland Oil Inc. Foundation President Paul G. Blazer, Jr. (son of Ashland Oil & Refining Company founder Paul G. Blazer) one half of the corpus of the terminating Stuart M. Blazer [family] Foundation was gifted and used for the Greater Ashland Foundation's purchase of the Paramount Theatre and establishing it as a performing arts center.
+Under the leadership of Ashland Oil Inc. Foundation President Paul G. Blazer Jr. (son of Ashland Oil & Refining Company founder Paul G. Blazer) one half of the corpus of the terminating Stuart M. Blazer [family] Foundation was gifted and used for the Greater Ashland Foundation's purchase of the Paramount Theatre and establishing it as a performing arts center.
 It opened that same year under the new name "Paramount Arts Center".
-The theater has undergone several renovations since 1972, most recently in 2002 when a new stagehouse was added and new dressing rooms, rehearsal space and banquet facility were added in a nearby building that was purchased in 1998.
-In addition, this renovated space was connected to the main building.

-The theater now operates as a non-profit organization, showing symphonies, Broadway plays, ballets and other productions.
-In addition, in 1992 the music video for the song "Achy Breaky Heart" by Billy Ray Cyrus was filmed here.
+In 1992, the music video for the song "Achy Breaky Heart" by Billy Ray Cyrus was filmed here.